Ijeoma-Onwuka/Technical-Blogs/Getting Started on X (Twitter) - A Beginner's Guide.md

 You can also use your posts to share your thoughts, ideas, or anything else you want with your followers.
 Users can leave a comment, click the heart icon to like your post, or click the circular arrow button to repost and share it with their followers.

-Twitter is a great place to have discussions.
+X is a great place to have discussions.
 You can respond to a post by clicking the reply button, and others can do the same for yours.

-Twitter is an easy way to keep up with current events, connect with friends, and learn about topics that interest you.
+It is an easy way to keep up with current events, connect with friends, and learn about topics that interest you.

 How can you get started?